WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![](/SendNoFee.png)

-For a transaction to yourself, for example from your hot CoinJoin wallet to your hardware wallet, you don't need to have fast confirmation, so you can set a low fee.
+For a transaction to yourself, for example from your hot CoinJoin wallet to your hardware wallet, you don't need to have fast confirmation, so you can set a relatively low fee.
 But to send from the hot CoinJoin wallet to the coffee shop, you might want to get faster confirmation, thus paying a higher fee.
 This really depends on your own time preference in every unique moment.